 MLAC does not provide funds for legal assistance in criminal matters or in any civil matter in which the state is required by statute or the state or federal constitutions to provide representation to indigent persons.

-To be eligible for funding, programs must meet the following criteria:
+To be eligible for funding, an organization must meet the following criteria:

-For purposes of MLAC funding, with some exceptions, clients must meet one of the following requirements: client or a member of the household receives public assistance under the Massachusetts Transitional Aid to Families with Dependent Children (TAFDC), Emergency Aid to Elders, Disabled and Children (EAEDC), means tested Veterans’ benefits programs, receives assistance under Title XVI of the Social Security Act, is eligible for assistance from the MassHealth program or has income after taxes which is less than 125 percent of the federal poverty threshold established by the U.S. Secretary of Health and Human Services.
+For purposes of MLAC funding, with some exceptions, clients must meet one of the following conditions: client or a member of the household receives public assistance under the Massachusetts Transitional Aid to Families with Dependent Children (TAFDC); Emergency Aid to Elders, Disabled and Children (EAEDC); means-tested Veterans’ benefits programs; receives assistance under Title XVI of the Social Security Act; is eligible for assistance from the MassHealth program; or has income after taxes which is less than 125 percent of the federal poverty threshold established by the U.S. Secretary of Health and Human Services.

-• Applications must be received in the MLAC office in mid-April.
-An exact date will be announced when application materials are released.
+- Applications must be received by MLAC in mid-April.
+An application deadline will be announced when application materials are released.

-Funding is quarterly beginning October 1.
+Funding is distributed quarterly beginning October 1.
 MLAC provides funding for the following:

-• Local general support funds – At least 80 percent of MLAC general support funding goes to regional legal services organizations based on the number of low-income persons in the area they serve as determined by Census data.
+- Local general support funds – At least 80 percent of MLAC general support funding goes to regional legal services organizations.
+Funding is allocated based on the number of low-income persons in the geographic area served as determined by Census data.

 - Disability Benefits Project provides legal representation to Massachusetts residents seeking federal Social Security benefits and who meet the income guidelines set forth above.